-Beyonce Not Performing At Coachella; Pregnancy Concerns?
+Beyonce Not Performing At Coachella Over Pregnancy?
 Who Will Replace Her?

 Regardless, Beyonce has decided to play it safe and live out the rest of her pregnancy without any hectic performance schedules.

-Beyonce is already a mother to five-year-old Blue Ivy Carter.
+Beyonce is already a mother to 5-year-old Blue Ivy Carter.

 A post shared by Beyoncé (@beyonce) on